fibasile/nueval-machinable-rules/gitbook/electronics_design.md

 * Shown your process using words/images/screenshots
 * Explained problems and how you fixed them, including how you worked with design rules for milling (DRC in EagleCad and KiCad)
 * Included original design files (Eagle, KiCad, Inkscape, .cad - whatever)
+* Used the test equipment in your lab to observe the operation of a microcontroller circuit board

 ## FAQ